Last updated: February 2017

 2) Title page

 This is for your title, your name, your contact details (your agent’s if you have one).
 That’s it.
 Please don’t put a picture on the front of your script or use a funky font or ANYTHING ELSE.
 Just normal is great, ta.
 DON’T put your name anywhere else on the script, including page 1 and on headers/footers.
+Here’s an in-depth article on title pages with more pointers on this.

 I don’t care if your script is WGA registered or whatever, nor do most readers I’ve spoken to.
 Writing it on your script then makes you look paranoid.
 It’s all pointless anyway, since ideas cannot be copyrighted and I’ve never heard of a credible case of a script being stolen in ALL the years I’ve been reading.
 So why bother?
 Copyright myths exploded.